tom-price/recipes/vetebrod.md

 - 2 packets of active dry yeast
 - 1/2 tsp of Salt
 - 8g of ground cardamom ~ 3 tsp or 1 tbsp
-- roughly 900g of flour
+- up to 850g of flour

 #### Method
 1. Warm milk to 37°C